Artado-Project/artadosearch-docs/Getting Started/Selfhost_on_Linux.md

 ### 2. Prepare Your Application

 1. **Build the Application**:
-   - Open your Artado Search solution in Visual Studio.
+   - Open your Artado Search solution in MonoDevelop.
    - Build the solution to create the deployable files.

 2. **Publish the Application**: